-Regular part-time employees will be paid at the rate of one-half (1/2) the number of hours the employee would have been scheduled to work that day.
+Regular part-time employees will be paid at the full rate of the number of hours the employee would have been scheduled to work that day.
 If an employee is required to work on a holiday, they will receive time and one-half (1-1/2) for hours worked.
 If the holiday falls on a day when the employee would not have been scheduled to work, no holiday hours will be paid.